-The mitzvah program has been an integral part of providing individualized service learning opportunities to middle schoolers at the Martin J.Gottlieb Day School for over 22 years.
+The mitzvah program at the Martin J.Gottlieb Day School was first introduced as an integral part of the middle school curriculum 22 years ago.
 The concept was based on the idea that after students studied Tanach, Jewish laws and customs, they were more likely to understand and accept the mitzvot if given the opportunity to put them into practice.
-It was also believed that every student within our diverse student body should be provided the opportunity to become part of their community at large--with service projects enabling them to understand both their responsibility to the community and their ability to make a difference even at the young age of 11.
-The program provides experiences that encourage the social and emotional growth of each student as they begin to understand the social, cultural and economic issues facing communities around the world and discover their own roles within these broader communities.
-Engaging students of all abilities helps each individually understand the need for their service and participation in community service projects.
-Finally, integrating these lessons on mitzvot with language arts, math, health, art, and technology lessons would make them a well-rounded learning experience.
+It was also believed that students who became part of their community at large with service projects would grow to understand both their responsibility to the community and their ability to make a difference even at the young age of 11.
+Understanding the social, cultural and economic issues facing communities around the world helps students understand the need for their service and participation in community service projects.
 With these ideas in mind the mitzvah program was launched.
-In the ensuing years the program has grown along with the number of organizations both locally and nationally it partners with.
+In the ensuing years it has grown along with the number of organizations both locally and nationally that it partners with.
 As part of the middle school program students study text in class Mondays through Thursdays.
 On Fridays they take these lessons and put them to practice in the community.
-Each week, two and a half hours are devoted to hands-on projects.
+Two and a half hours a week are devoted to hands-on projects.
 Students in the 6th and 7th grades experience a wide range of projects depending on the mitzvah they are studying.
 They also participate in one project that repeats monthly throughout the year.
-In order to more fully realize the impact their actions have, 8th grade students dedicate most of their time to one project.
-All 6th through 8th grade students jointly participate in holiday-related projects.
-Students also have the opportunity to participate in some projects based on their own personal interests.
-In each instance, students learn to harness their own abilities and passions and apply them in a way that only they can.
+Eighth grade students are asked to select one project to dedicate themselves to provide them the opportunity for immersion in a project in order to better realize the impact their actions have.
+The 8th grade students also participate in all holiday-related projects.
+While it would be impossible to detail all of the projects we have done and agencies we have partnered with through the years, the following highlights a selection of ongoing projects.